PyAr/fades/README.rst

 ----------------------------------

-Apart of marking the imports in the source file, there are other ways to tell *fades* which dependencies to install in the virtualenv.
+Apart of marking the imports in the source file, there are other ways to tell *fades* which dependencies to install in the virtual environment.

 One way is through command line, passing the ``--dependency`` parameter.
 This option can be specified multiple times (once per dependency), and